giantswarm/docs/src/content/support/overview/index.md

 The first level support is available from 08:00 to 18:00 (CET) on Monday-Friday.
 With a distributed team across the world, questions are often answered outside these hours.
 Support shifts rotate across teams, focusing on channels with clear internal handovers.

-In case the first line support is unable to resolve your request, it is escalated to an engineer from the team responsible of the component or application in question.
+In case the first line support is unable to resolve your request, it's escalated to an engineer from the team responsible of the component or application in question.
 This is managed through a 24-hour rotating shift.

 ## Project management